Time evolution and the Schr\"odinger equation on time dependent quantum graphs: Quantum graphs with time dependent edge lengths and standard boundary conditions

-This section consists of two parts, in which the time dependent Schr\"odinger equation for quantum graphs with time dependent edges is formulated and discussed.
+This section consists of three parts, in which the time dependent Schrödinger equation for quantum graphs with time dependent edge lengths is formulated and discussed.
 The first subsection addresses the problem in the simple case of a single interval.
 It serves as a primer for the treatment of a general graph which is presented in the second subsection.
+In the third subsection we demonstrate the theory by studying the time evolution on a time dependent equilateral quantum graph.